 We enable these NGO/Govt. schools and provide them the full ecosystem so that they can deliver computer education effectively to their children.

 We intend targeting all sections of our society who are not computer literate.
 We started at the bottom of the pyramid in enabling those who have the least hope of getting computer literate in the near future.
 We began with a community school called Nai Kiran in Ardee City Gurgaon.
 These children were in the range of 6-14 years.
 We have now moved on to include older children into the fold too.
 Now we have students of Grade XI and XII too undergoing lessons.
+So, right from nursery students to 12th standard students, we teach all.

 We are in the process of expanding our footprint in the existing locations where are already are present and also to other Hindi speaking states, where we are not yet operational